ucsd-cse125-sp24/group1-website/content/weekly-reports/week-03.md

 ### Killian

+1. My concrete goals this week were to create the rest of the concept art for the game and also start to work in 3D.

+2. This week I was able to make more concept art for the game, more specifically for the map and colors for the boss and mushroom.
+I also ideated more on some game design elements and played around with putting together sample maps.

+3. For this week, I definitely did not meet my goal of starting to work in 3D due to amount of things I had going on in the week that I mentioned in last week's report.
+This just means I'll have to work extra hard next week to catch up.

+4. Next week, I want to complete all the necessary Blender tutorials I'll need to do and start making a working map for the team to test things on.
+I also want to start designing and modeling basic assets for the game like weapons and rocks, and concepting those assets as I get to them.

+5. This week, I learned more about map and level design as I was planning out how our game's map should look.

+6. I am still excited to work on this game, but am a bit more nervous since I am behind my goals this week.
+Hopefully I'll be able to do everything I want to get done this week and be back on track.

 ### Sean

 My goal for the past week was to clean up the codebase.
 Unfortunately, that hasn't really happened yet.
 This is partly because I don't really know where the project will go graphics-wise (for example, are we going to exclusively use Blender models, or might we have models with special code, like animating a plane's vertices to have water ripples? will we have a bloom shader post-processing step? etc.) And I am still learning about the quirks of WebGL and developing a conceptual model of it.
 I'm not sure if we should just keep going with spaghetti code until we understand what exactly we're doing, or if we should decide now how we want to represent 3D objects in our code.